easypanel-io/website/docs/05-templates/gitea/index.md

 ## Description

-Gitea is a lightweight DevOps platform that brings teams and developers high-efficiency but easy operations from planning to production.
-It enables the creation and management of repositories, exploration of commit history and code files, review and merging of code commits, collaboration management, branch handling, and more.
-Gitea also supports code review, CI/CD, project management, package management, and offers universal compatibility and flexible deployment options.
-It is open-source, secure, and can be tailored to meet specific requirements.
-Gitea integrates with various tools and offers support plans for additional benefits.
+Gitea is a lightweight DevOps platform designed to streamline operations from planning to production.
+It enables the creation and management of repositories, exploration of commit history and code files, review and merging of code commits, and more.
+Gitea also supports standard Git features, including tags, cherry-picking, hooks, and integrated collaboration tools.
+It features an integrated CI/CD system, Gitea Actions, that is compatible with GitHub Actions.
+With Gitea, you can efficiently manage a project&#39;s requirements, features, and bugs through issue tasks, labeling, and kanban project boards.
+It supports more than 20 different kinds of public or private package management.
+Gitea is an open-source project that accelerates development and collaboration, offering universal compatibility and flexible deployment options.
+It also provides a powerful built-in CI/CD system and is developed with a focus on security.
+Gitea can be tailored to your requirements and is integrated with your favorite tools to boost your workflow.

 ## Benefits

-- High-efficiency DevOps: Gitea streamlines the DevOps process, making it easy for teams and developers to plan, develop, and deploy software efficiently.
-- Code Review: Gitea provides code review capabilities, allowing reviewers to examine code online, submit comments or inquiries, and facilitate enhanced code quality.
-- CI/CD Integration: Gitea features an integrated CI/CD system, Gitea Actions, compatible with GitHub Actions.
-Users can create workflows using YAML format or utilize existing plugins.
-- Project Management: Gitea helps manage project requirements, features, and bugs through issue tasks, labeling, and kanban project boards.
-It incorporates branches, tags, milestones, assignments, time tracking, deadlines, and dependencies.
-- Package Management: Gitea supports more than 20 different kinds of public or private package management, including popular ones like npm, Maven, and PyPI.
-- Open Source: Gitea is an open-source project licensed under the MIT License, allowing users to contribute and make the platform better for everyone.
-- Universal Compatibility: Gitea is universally compatible with diverse operating systems and environments, including Linux, Windows, macOS, Freebsd, and Kubernetes.
-It also supports multiple architectures.
-- Flexible Deployment Options: Gitea offers flexible deployment options, supporting both single server setups and replication configurations.
-It seamlessly integrates with various databases.
+- Efficient Development and Collaboration: Gitea is a lightweight DevOps platform that accelerates development and collaboration.
+It offers high-efficiency operations from planning to production, making development simpler and faster.
-- Secure Code Ownership: Gitea is developed using Golang, a memory-safe language, with a focus on security.
-It supports secure systems, code signing enforcement, and WebAuthn-based 2FA login.
+- Secure Code Ownership: Developed using Golang, a memory-safe language, Gitea focuses on security.
+It ensures that you securely own your code, with features like branch protection for enforcing code signing and WebAuthn-based 2FA login.
-- Customizable: Gitea offers various configurations to satisfy diverse user needs.
-It allows enabling or disabling features, customizing site themes, UI languages, and more.
+- Flexible and Customizable: Gitea offers universal compatibility and flexible deployment options.
+It can be tailored to your requirements, allowing you to enable or disable features with a single configuration file, customize site themes, UI languages, and more.
-- Integration with Favorite Tools: Gitea integrates with popular tools like Slack, Discord, MS Teams for chat, and Github Actions, Drone, Woodpecker, ArgoCD, Jenkins for CI/CD.
-It also provides API and webhooks for custom workflows.
+- Integrated with Your Favorite Tools: Gitea boosts your workflow with its versatile integrations.
+It syncs seamlessly with chat tools like Slack, Discord, MS Teams, Lark, and more, and improves workflows with CI/CD service compatibility.
-- Support Plans: Gitea is available for free under the MIT license with community support.
-Additional support plans are offered for installation/upgrade service, professional business support, and customized requirements.

 ## Features

 - Code Hosting: Gitea enables the creation and management of repositories, exploration of commit history and code files, review and merging of code commits, collaboration management, branch handling, and more.
-- Code Review: Gitea accommodates both Pull Request and AGit workflows for code review.
-Reviewers can examine code online, submit comments or inquiries, and submitters can view and address the feedback.
+- Code Review: Gitea's code review accommodates both Pull Request and AGit workflows.
+Reviewers can easily examine code online and submit comments or inquiries, facilitating enhanced code quality.
-- CI/CD: Gitea features an integrated CI/CD system, Gitea Actions, compatible with GitHub Actions.
-Users can create workflows using YAML format or utilize existing plugins.
-It also supports third-party CI/CD integrations.
+- CI/CD: Gitea features an integrated CI/CD system, Gitea Actions, that is compatible with GitHub Actions.
+Users can create workflows using the familiar YAML format or utilize numerous existing plugins.
-- Project Management: Gitea efficiently manages a project's requirements, features, and bugs through issue tasks, labeling, and kanban project boards.
-It incorporates branches, tags, milestones, assignments, time tracking, deadlines, and dependencies.
+- Project Management: With Gitea, you can efficiently manage a project's requirements, features, and bugs through issue tasks, labeling, and kanban project boards.
+These tools help plan and track the progress of your software.
 - Package Management: Gitea supports more than 20 different kinds of public or private package management, including Cargo, Chef, Composer, Conan, Conda, Container, Helm, Maven, npm, NuGet, Pub, PyPI, RubyGems, Vagrant, and more.
-- Open Source: Gitea is an open-source project licensed under the MIT License.
-Users can contribute to make the project better for everyone.
-- Accelerate Development & Collaboration: Gitea runs faster with lower resource usage while maintaining feature richness.
-It simplifies development and collaboration processes.
-- Run Gitea Anywhere: Gitea offers universal compatibility with diverse operating systems and environments.
-It is compatible with multiple architectures and supports various databases.
-It provides flexible deployment options.
-- Powerful built-in CI/CD: Gitea Actions is an internal CI/CD system that offers compatibility with GitHub Actions.
-It has an integrated UI and supports workflow/action syntax.
-- Securely Own Your Code: Gitea is developed using Golang, a memory-safe language, with a focus on security.
-It is compatible with various secure systems, supports branch protection for code signing enforcement, and offers WebAuthn-based 2FA login.
-- Tailor Gitea to Your Requirements: Gitea offers various configurations to satisfy diverse user needs.
-It can be set up as a private or public instance and allows enabling or disabling features, customizing site themes, UI languages, and more.
-- Integrated with Your Favorite Tools: Gitea integrates with popular tools like Slack, Discord, MS Teams for chat, and Github Actions, Drone, Woodpecker, ArgoCD, Jenkins for CI/CD.
-It provides API and webhooks for custom workflows.
-- Service Plans: Gitea is available for free under the MIT license.
-Support plans are offered for additional benefits, including installation/upgrade service, professional business support, and customized requirements.

 ## Links